401K Early Withdrawal Calculator & Tool

 Take the next step

 Don't make any decisions about your 401(k) without knowing the facts.
-Try our easy-to-use Empower 401(k) early withdrawal calculator today to determine your estimated net return.
+Try our easy-to-use Empower 401(k) early withdrawal calculator today to help determine your estimated net withdrawal amount after taxes and penalties.

 Learn more: Get personalized retirement advice today.